designedmind/2017/multiple-drafts-overview.md

 presentation is not a functionally redundant vestige of poor Cartesian thinking, but a central functional component of human perceptual behaviour.
-Acknowledging the existence of this aspect of our behaviour is key to understanding the puzzle of consciousness.
+Acknowledging the existence of this aspect of our behaviour is the key move the materialist has to make to start reconciling their position with the manifest image of ourself as agent with rich phenomenal lives.

 - - -